blukatdevelopment/UnchainedWorldsOld/imperial_lineages.md

 with advantage.
 ### Embelish (requires at least 15 CHA)
 It's hard for others to know what you have and haven't experienced.
-When you tell a tall tale, you get advantage on your deception check.
+When you tell a tall tale, you get advantAge: on your deception check.

 ## Burden Folk
 The empire's hard labor once rested upon human shoulders.
 Then came the